maidsafe/rfcs/proposed/0000-Petname-System.md

 [3] If a user tries to add a Nickname to their Address Book, but there already exists a Nickname the same or similar, what is the resolution process?

 [4] What should the reserved Nickname differentiation character be?

 * # - Hash
 * % - Percentage Sign
 * + - Plus Sign
 * @ - Arroba

+[5] Should this *always* be displayed or just in the event that there are duplicate Nicknames being displayed?
+How might the system intelligently, but noninvasively recognize that there are duplicate Nicknames being displayed?

-[5] What number of bytes of the Key should be appended onto the Nickname separated by the reserved character when displayed as Nicknames?
+[6] What number of bytes of the Key should be appended onto the Nickname separated by the reserved character when displayed as Nicknames?

-[6] At what level will the symlink occur?
+[7] At what level will the symlink occur?
 (Datamap, NFS, Drive)

-[7] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?
+[8] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?

-[8] How can the symlink be made free for the user?
+[9] How can the symlink be made free for the user?

 Drive: a symlink to some network location visible on the Drive will presumably be stored in some other StructuredData object, a parent directory for example, the addition of the symlink in that case will be free since the cost is incurred when the parent directory is first PUT onto the network.

-[9] The public SD must be able to be referenced by it's version.
+[10] The public SD must be able to be referenced by it's version.
 What threat would a changed Nickname represent to a symlinked Petname?

-[10] If a Persona publicly owns a Share, can they have the same Petname?
+[11] If a Persona publicly owns a Share, can they have the same Petname?
 This would implement the `www.`, `blog.`, `xray.` in the Nickname space, which is currently avoided by the proposed system.

-[11] What attacks are inherent to this system?
+[12] What attacks are inherent to this system?